-The KSV NIMA Microscopy Troughs are special kind of Langmuir Troughs containing either an upright or inverted microscopy window.
+A KSV NIMA Microscopy Trough is a special kind of Langmuir Trough containing either an upright or inverted microscopy window.
 The window allows high optical transmission down to a wavelength of 200 nm (suitable for visible light or UV microscopy).

 The Langmuir Ribbon Barrier Trough enables the study of floating monolayers at high packing densities (e.g. > 70 mN/m for DPPC) by monolayer confinement.
-Working at high surface pressures is required to study phenomena such as lung surfactant (DPPC) behavior in alveoli.
+Working at high surface pressures is required in the study of phenomena such as lung surfactant (DPPC) behavior in alveoli.

 The Liquid-Liquid Langmuir Troughs extend the capability to use both liquid-liquid and air-liquid interfaces.
-Liquid-liquid interface is used often to study for example emulsion stability and properties in oil & gas, food, cosmetic or pharmaceutical research.
+The liquid-liquid interface is often used to study, for example, emulsion stability and properties of oil and gas, food- and cosmetics or in pharmaceutical research.

-The standard KSV NIMA LB Troughs are also available in several sizes from to large ones.
+The standard KSV NIMA LB Troughs are also available in several sizes from small to large.
 Depending on the size of the system, you can deposit LB films on samples ranging in size from a few square millimeters to many tens of square centimeters.
 The LB dipping mechanism can also be easily fitted with a LS deposition kit for horizontal Langmuir-Schaefer deposition.

 The KSV NIMA Alternate Trough is the premium Langmuir-Blodgett Trough.
-It is capable of coating a substrate automatically using two different materials in the same experiment for even more advanced highly organized coatings.
+It can coat a substrate automatically using two different materials in the same experiment for even more advanced highly organized coatings.
 Materials can be deposited in any desired order and direction.
 The system uses two sets of barriers and pressure sensors to control packing density separately for each material used.

-KSV NIMA LB software is a powerful tool for creating coatings and studying Langmuir films.
-Based on 30 years of experience, KSV NIMA LB software includes all the tools needed for effective and easy measurements and data handling.
+KSV NIMA LB Software is a powerful tool for creating coatings and studying Langmuir films.
+Based on 30 years of experience, KSV NIMA LB Software includes all the tools needed for effective and easy measurements and data processing.

 The versatile measurement modes enable measurements from dipping all the way to compression isotherms, adsorption studies and interfacial rheology.
 The software saves the entire measurement setup together with the results for convenient analysis.
 All data can be easily viewed, plotted, reported and exported as needed.